-The United States was built on two documents (pieces of writing), the Constitution and the Bill of Rights.
+The United States was built on two papers, the Constitution and the Bill of Rights.
 The creation of these documents was not smooth and easy.
 The Founding Fathers and the rest of the country had a debate to decide what powers the new government should have.

 Two groups had opposing views on how the country should run.
 These groups were the Federalists and the Anti-Federalists.